 That cooperation is done through a broad framework of collaboration among countries of the South in the political, economic, social, cultural, environmental and technical domains.
 Involving two or more developing countries, it can take place on a bilateral, regional, intraregional or interregional basis.
 Developing countries share knowledge, skills, expertise and resources to meet their development goals through concerted efforts.

-To know more about the Objectives of South-South Cooperation visit United Nations Office for South-South Cooperation
+To find out more about the Objectives of South-South Cooperation visit United Nations Office for South-South Cooperation.

 (The basic objectives of South-South collaboration, according to the Buenos Aires Plan of Action (BAPA) for Promoting and Implementing Technical Cooperation among Developing Countries endorsed by the General Assembly in 1978 (resolution 33/134), are to: